-Vayigash - The Epic Confrontation Between Judah and Joseph
+Vayigash: The Epic Confrontation Between Judah and Joseph

-Vayigash - Does God Speak To Us Today?
+Vayigash: Does God Speak To Us Today?
 Part 3

 Vayigash Torah Portion: Genesis 44:18–Genesis 47:27

 Judah shares all of this in an attempt to persuade the Egyptian high official to let Benjamin return home – even if it means that he, Judah, will take his place as an eternal slave in Egypt.
 This is a shocking offer, especially when he recalls that, many years ago, Judah seemed all too eager to throw his brother Joseph under the bus, to lift him from a pit and sell him into slavery, in order to make a quick buck.
 What we are seeing is a profound development of character on the part of Judah.

 So Joseph reassures them (to paraphrase): “Don’t worry.
 I know that you think that you did a bad thing, selling me into slavery.
 But it was actually for the best.
 This was all a part of God’s plan so that I could be in a position to help you all today.
 For how would you survive the famine if things hadn’t worked out the way they did?”

 Joseph sends his brothers to Canaan with gifts and instructions to bring their father, Jacob.
 On that trip back to Egypt, God appears to Jacob in Be’er Sheva.
 He tells Jacob not to fear going down to Egypt, for God will make him a great nation there.
 It is, on the one hand, reassuring; but on the other hand, it signals a potentially worrying detour in the unfolding history of this family.

 In order to secure life-saving grain for themselves, the Egyptian people end up selling their land and themselves to Pharaoh.
 It is an understudied section of the Book of Genesis with admittedly haunting hints to the story that will be told at the start of the Book of Exodus, which reads like a mirror image of this: when the children of Israel are pressed into servitude to Pharaoh.